eulersIDcrisis/ibson/README.md

 ## Usage

-This library is designed to implement a basic BSON decoding library that behaves similarly to python's native JSON parsing library.
+This library is designed to implement a basic BSON library that behaves similarly to python's native JSON parsing library.
 In particular, this has expected usage:
 ```python
 import ibson